 In this part I will introduce you to how to write your tests for your Android applications.
-Although some of the content in this part is not only true for Android applications, but for other platforms, such as iOS, or generally for software testing, for the simplicity I keep referring to and giving examples for Android.
+Although some of the content in this part is not only true for Android applications, but for other platforms as well (such as iOS, or generally for software testing), for the simplicity I keep referring to and giving examples for Android.

 About testing Android apps

-First question, which may come up, how can we categorise tests for Android?
-I believe we can categorise them with the following two aspects:
+The first question that may come up, is how can we categorize tests for Android?
+I believe we can categorize them with the following two aspects:

 - The resources that the test requires.